embeddedalpha/STM32F411CEU6/DMA/README.md

 ### STM32F411CE has 2 DMA controllers with 6 streams per controller and 7 channels ber stream.

+### Note: No two channels on same stream can be used at the same time.

 ### Functions available for users

 ``` C